pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 It is possible to apply the ODE segmentation to the an entire .csv file.
 Note that in this case all the change points will be detectec using a off-line change point algorithm.

-First we declare the models and upper/lower bounds:
+First, we declare the models and upper/lower bounds:
 ```julia
 model_1 = "baranyi_richards"